keesiemeijer/php-basics-tutorial/README.md

 * PHP comments are not displayed

 ## Strings.
-As we have already learned, a string is a series of characters inside single `'` or double `"` quotes.
+As you've seen already, a string is a series of characters inside single `'` or double `"` quotes.

 * A string with single quotes is called a `single quoted string`.
 * A string with double quotes is called a `double quoted string`.